morphogencc/ApparentHorizon/README.md

   for 'y'.
 - `/perspective/left/alpha value` -- set the alpha value of the 'left' perspective
 - `/perspective/right/alpha value` -- set the alpha value of the 'right' perspective

-# TO DO
-- Get screen working on two cameras / monitors
-- smoothing for camera x/y
-- color palette